gilch/drython/README.md

 1:2:3
 ```

-If the S-expression's function is a *macro*,
+If the s-expression's function is a *macro*,
 then it gets any s-evaluable arguments unevaluated,
 and returns (typically) an s-evaluable for evaluation.
 In other words, macros can re-write code.